acacha/CodeIgniter-catalan/README.md

 CONTRIBUTE
 ==========

-Please if you see any errors please make a Pull request Si trobeu qualsevol error si us plau feu un Pull Request
+Please if you see any errors please make a Pull request/Si trobeu qualsevol error si us plau feu un Pull Request